-So he/she/they has popped the question and you are over the moon, all loved up and cannot wait to share the news that you are engaged with the world but before you do – have a look at our list of things you may want to consider not doing at the start of your engagement.
+So he/she/they have popped the question and you are over the moon, all loved up and cannot wait to share the news that you are engaged with the world but before you do – have a look at our list of things you may want to consider NOT doing at the start of your engagement.

 Don’t start a diet

-Let’s start with the biggie – brides tell us that when they get engaged one of the first thing they think of when they get engaged, or get asked (yes really!) is “what diet are you going to go on?”.
-At Magpie Wedding we call bullshit to this.
-You do not need to lose weight, have botox, whiten your teeth unless you want to.
+Let’s start with the biggie – brides tell us that when they get engaged one of the first things they think of when they get engaged or get asked (yes really!) is “what diet are you going to go on?”.
+At Magpie Wedding, we call bullshit to this.
+You do not need to lose weight, have botox, or whiten your teeth unless you want to.
 But we reckon you don’t need to – you have just been proposed to because they love you as you are right now, this very moment.
 Instead of worrying about the superficial stuff, reflect on what you can do to have a healthy marriage.
-And enjoy the planning process without adding extra strain of changing yourself and ignore any advertising that comes your way.
-And on that note….
+And enjoy the planning process without adding the extra strain of changing yourself and ignore any advertising that comes your way.
+And on that note…

 Don’t tell Facebook that you are engaged